 At both the top and base of the falls there are plenty of big flat rocks to make like a lizard on, so you can warm up again before your next submersion.

-7. Protestors Falls
+6. Protestors Falls (no swimming!)

 Location: Nightcap National Park